owencqueen/ML_Project3/README.md

 Please see the Jupyter Notebook [`run_project3.ipynb`](https://github.com/owencqueen/ML_Project3/blob/main/run_project3.ipynb) in order to run the code.
 This file will contain any information about running code that is not in the Notebook file.

 ### Before running:
+You should only follow these directions if you have cloned the directory to obtain this code.

 You need to create several directories in the task2 directory.
 First, create a directory named `pca_mnist` with child directories named `knn_pca`, `train`, `test`, and `validation`.
 Next, create a directory named `knn_mnist`.
 Then you should be able to run the code.

 ## Dependencies: